PolitoInc/ELK-Hunting/ELK-resources.md

 # Threat Hunting with ELK Resources

-Curated list of log posts, presentations, how to guides, tools, scripts, and other resources related to Threat Hunting with the ELK stack.
+Curated list of blog posts, presentations, how to guides, tools, scripts, and other resources related to Threat Hunting with the ELK stack.
 Links will be updated and annotated over time.

 ## Hunting with ELK and Beats
 * https://www.peerlyst.com/posts/security-monitoring-and-attack-detection-with-elasticsearch-logstash-and-kibana-martin-boller